Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 4. You don’t need a driver’s licence to operate a mobility scooter, but you should know the laws of the road and how to operate the scooter properly.

-5. You must always prioritise your safety while using a mobility scooter on public streets.
+5. You should always prioritise while using a mobility scooter on public streets.
 Ensure your scooter is in excellent order, and always wear a helmet.

 Classification of Mobility ScootersMaximum SpeedAvailability of Lights & IndicatorsRoad RegulationsSafety